 The grant program is administered according to the following guidelines:

 The Call for Proposals will be announced annually through this website and through an email to current members of AMCOP.
-A Call for Proposals for the 2018 Grant program has been announced and the deadline for application is May 16, 2018.
-Application forms and instructions for their submissionwill are available through the link below .
+Proposals for the 2019 grant program are currently being sought.
+The proposal submission materials are available online at this site.
+The deadline for proposal submission is May 23rd, 2019.

 Previous Grant Recipients

 AMCOP Student Research Grants Program

 - Christina Anaya, Oklahoma State University, Graduate $500

 - Janie Miller, Western Illinois University, Undergraduate, $250

 - Jason Block, Northeastern Illinois University, Undergraduate, $250

 - Ryan Shannon, Oklahoma State University, Graduate, $500

 - Ashley Huette, Western Illinois University, Undergraduate, $250